-- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were informed of the statutory changes via letter and directed to the new policy in order for them to offer their view/submit any questions prior to ratification. - 4.
-Pupil consultation pupils' views were sought where possible - 5.
-Ratification once amendments are made, the policy will be shared with Governors to be ratified
+Review - working group pulled together all relevant information including relevant national and local guidance.

+Staff consultation - all school staff were given the opportunity to look at the policy and make recommendations

+Parent/stakeholder consultation - parents and any interested parties were informed of the statutory changes via letter and directed to the new policy in order for them to offer their view/submit any questions prior to ratification.

+Pupil consultation - pupils' views were sought where appropriate.

+Ratification - once amendments are made, the policy is shared with governors to be ratified.